Lucius D. Clay: Honors

-Clay was given a ticker-tape parade, among many other honors, upon his return to the United States on May 19, 1949.
+Clay was given a ticker-tape parade, among many other honors, upon his return to the United States on 19 May 1949.
 He appeared on the cover of Time magazine three times.
 Clay also received an honorary doctorate of the Freie Universität Berlin and became an honorary citizen of Berlin (West) in 1953.
 One of the longest streets in West Berlin was named Clayallee in his honor, as was the Clay Headquarters Compound, which was located on the street.
 It held the headquarters of the Berlin Brigade, U.S. Army Berlin (USAB), and the U.S. Mission in Berlin.
 Marietta, Georgia, named one of its major streets Clay Road, and South Cobb High School's football stadium is named "Clay Stadium" in honor of his work in creating what is now Dobbins Air Force Base there.
 While now called South Cobb Drive (State Route 280), it still carries memorial signs at each end dedicating the highway to him.

-In 1978 a new U.S. Army base in Northern Germany north of the city of Bremen was named for Clay and until the end of the Cold War housed a forward-stationed brigade of the 2nd Armored Division, the 3rd Brigade, 2nd Armored Division, which had been based at Fort Hood, Texas, with the rest of the 2AD.
+In 1978, a new U.S. Army base in Northern Germany north of the city of Bremen was named for Clay and until the end of the Cold War housed a forward-stationed brigade of the 2nd Armored Division, the 3rd Brigade, 2nd Armored Division, which had been based at Fort Hood, Texas, with the rest of the 2AD.
 This unit was redesignated as the 2nd Armored Division (Forward).
-2AD (FWD) saw action in the Gulf War of 1991 before being disbanded as part of the post-Cold War drawdown of the U.S. Army.
-Since October 1, 1993, these barracks are used by the Bundeswehr and are still named after Clay.
+2AD (FWD) saw action in the Gulf War of 1991 before being inactivated as part of the post-Cold War drawdown of the U.S. Army.
+Since 1 October 1993, these barracks are used by the Bundeswehr and are still named after Clay.
 The "General-Clay-March" by Heinz Mertins was written in his honor.
 Wiesbaden Army Airfield, near Frankfurt, Germany, was renamed "Lucius D. Clay Kaserne" in his honor on 14 June 2012.
 Wiesbaden Army Airfield was used extensively in "Operation Vittles," aka the Berlin Airlift.
 The name "Lucius Clay" features in the song "The Legend of Wooley Swamp" by the Charlie Daniels Band.
 Clay had just died (of emphysema and heart failure) around the time the song was written.

 Awards and decorations

-Clay's decorations include: the Army Distinguished Service Medal with two Oak Leaf Clusters, Legion of Merit, Bronze Star Medal, World War I Victory Medal, Army of Occupation of Germany Medal, American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Army of Occupation Medal, Order of Kutuzov, Order of the British Empire, Military Order of the White Lion, Officer of the Military William Order, Commander of the Legion of Honour and Bundesverdienstkreuz (Grand Cross).
+Clay's decorations include: the Army Distinguished Service Medal with two Oak Leaf Clusters, Legion of Merit, Bronze Star Medal, World War I Victory Medal, Army of Occupation of Germany Medal, American Defense Service Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, World War II Victory Medal, Army of Occupation Medal, Order of Kutuzov First Class, Order of the British Empire, Military Order of the White Lion, Officer of the Military William Order, Commander of the Legion of Honour and Bundesverdienstkreuz (Grand Cross).

 In addition to military awards, he was also awarded the international human rights award Dr.-Rainer-Hildebrandt-Medaille.